Common misconceptions of retirement

 In many cases, work can be gratifying in so many ways.
 If can create a social system, provide stimulating tasks and give you a sense of purpose.
 If you do want to retire, think about some of the things you enjoy about works and start planning to fill the time they used to spend at work with other stimulating, problem-solving activities.
 Start planning early; it can take a long time to replace that community of co-workers you’ve developed over the years.

 More and more people are incorporating work into retirement.
 For some, they work out of financial necessity.
 For others, it is more a matter of choice than necessity.
 People are retiring earlier and earlier.
 Currently, the average retirement age is about 62.
 With people living healthier longer lives and retirement happening at a time when people are still energetic and youthful, it is no surprise that retirees will have to find things to do to fill in their time.
 For many, that will include work but with the choice to do the things, you want to do.
 Add in the fact that there is a shortage of workers coming up after the retiring baby boomers and you have a scenario that the trend of working in retirement is only going to get stronger.

 Misconception four: You need a lot of money to retire

 Financial planning for retirement shows that there are clearly benefits to starting early, saving regularly and accumulating money.
 However, retirement can be achieved by understanding expenses and how much you need on a month to month basis.

 In addition, retirement is about so much more than money.
-It's about healthy living, having friends and family, contributing to community through volunteer work, and effective use of your time to accomplish goals that you set out.
+It’s about healthy living, having friends and family, contributing to the community through volunteer work, and effective use of your time to accomplish goals that you set out.